Transport properties for driven granular fluids in situations close to homogeneous steady states: Kinetic contributions to the transport coefficients

 where

 and the coefficient $e_D$ is

 Substitution of Eq.\ (\ref{c16}) into Eq.\ (\ref{c15}) gives

 The coefficient $e_D$ is determined by substituting Eq.\ (\ref{c16}) into the integral equation (\ref{5.5}), multiplying by $F({\bf V})$ and integrating over ${\bf V}$.
 After some algebra one gets the expression \eqref{5.21} for $\zeta_{11}$.
-Here, as before, we have neglected the contribution proportional to the derivative $\partial a_2/\partial \chi$.
+Here, for the sake of simplicity, we have neglected the contributions proportional to the derivatives $\partial a_2/\partial \theta$ and $\partial a_2/\partial \chi$.